humdrum-tools/humdrum-documentation/guide/ch01/index.md

 Humdrum consists of two distinct components: the *Humdrum Syntax* and the *Humdrum Toolkit.* The *Humdrum Syntax* is a grammar for representing information.
-Over the course of this book we\'ll encounter a variety of representation schemes that conform to this syntax.
-The syntax itself doesn\'t represent anything: it merely provides a common framework for representing all sorts of information.
+Over the course of this book we'll encounter a variety of representation schemes that conform to this syntax.
+The syntax itself doesn't represent anything: it merely provides a common framework for representing all sorts of information.
 Within the syntax an endless number of representation schemes can be defined.
-Theoretically, any type of sequential symbolic data may be accommodated
-\-- such as medieval square notation, MIDI data, acoustic spectra, piano fingerings, changes of emotional states, Indian tabla notations, dance steps, Schenkerian graphs, concert programs \-- or even industrial chemical processes.
+Theoretically, any type of sequential symbolic data may be accommodated &mdash; such as medieval square notation, MIDI data, acoustic spectra, piano fingerings, changes of emotional states, Indian tabla notations, dance steps, Schenkerian graphs, concert programs &mdash; or even industrial chemical processes.

 A number of representation schemes are pre-defined in Humdrum; however,